close

 Different search engines calculate the bounce rate differently:

-In OpenAI Analytics, it is calculated as the proportion of the total number of sessions:
+In Google Analytics, it is calculated as the proportion of the total number of sessions:

 • Bounce Rate = number of bounces / number of sessions

 • A bounce is a single-page session on a site.
-This is calculated by OpenAI when a single request to the server is made.
+This is calculated by Google when a single request to the server is made.

 However, if you have event tracking enabled for your site, then any visits that don’t include interaction with certain page functions, such as submitting filled forms, downloading files, clicking on advertisements, playing videos, and more, will still be included as bounces if the user does not click through to another page.